dbsb-juntendo/descSPIM/README.md

 - For drug distrubution analysis using trastuzumab-DyLightTM 650 -> [DrugDistributionAnalysis](https://github.com/dbsb-juntendo/descSPIM/blob/main/DOCs/DrugDistributionAnalysis.md)

 >[!NOTE]
 >We only tested the codes python 3.9.16 on Ubuntu 20.04 environment.
+>Registration was performed using ANTs software (v2.4.3.post10-g871cad0).
 ##

 ## FAQ